-If your nose has been standing between you and high self-esteem, a rhinoplasty might seem like the solution the problem.
-The good news is that a rhinoplasty, or nose job, is a safe procedures with very high patient satisfaction.
-Rhinoplasty does, however, require some “downtime”, a period during which a patient wears a conspicuous nasal splint and is bruised and swollen.
 At Dr. Andrews Plastic Surgery, our rhinoplasty experts have the inside scoop on what to expect from your rhinoplasty.
 We want you to be prepared for everything preceding your surgery and during your recovery to make sure you are as confident and comfortable as possible throughout the rhinoplasty process.

 There are different types of rhinoplasty procedures.

 Just like noses, rhinoplasty comes in many different shapes and sizes.
 One notable fact about nose jobs is that they do not have to be only cosmetic.
 If you suffer from difficulty breathing or had a nasal injury and are left with nasal deformity, a rhinoplasty can help address these issues.
 A non-cosmetic rhinoplasty is typically known as a functional rhinoplasty, and it can either be combined with a cosmetic procedure or accomplished on its own without significantly altering the shape of your nose.
+These surgeries can address both functional and cosmetic concerns, depending on your needs.

 From a procedural standpoint, your rhinoplasty may fall into one of two categories: an open rhinoplasty or a closed rhinoplasty.
 Both types have pros and cons, and we encourage you to ask your plastic surgeon about which procedure they typically offer or suggest for your needs.

 Closed rhinoplasties do not require any external incisions, which means any scarring will be hidden from view.
 There is also less post-operative swelling, decreasing the “downtime.”
-However, this procedure makes it more difficult for your surgeon to see and modify the cartilage and bone which is required to significantly improve nasal aesthetics.
+However, this procedure makes it more difficult for your surgeon to see and modify the cartilage and bone, which is required to significantly improve nasal aesthetics.
 Closed rhinoplasty is better suited for patients who request minor changes and have less ambitious goals.

 Your surgeon can create a nose that is perfect for your face.